SilasK/Krak/README.md

  What you need to build a kraken db is:
-  - all genomes in folder
+  - path to the top-level-folder with all genomes
   - a greeen genes formated taxonomy file

+Genomes not in the taxonaomy are ignored.

 Modify the name of your database as well as the path for building in the `config.file`